Spectrumsun/media/README.md

  # What would you do differently if you were allocated more time?
  * Add some animation and more responsive.
+ * Add more test case

+ # Test
+ * yarn test to run the test suit .
+Test runner is jest.
 # FAQs
 * Contact spectrumsun@hotmail.com